 As a reminder, here is where you find these dimensions in the Google Analytics menu:

-Before we go any further, let’s make sure we understand what those dimensions in the “Interests” section actually mean.
+Before we go any further, let’s make sure we understand what the user demographics in the “Interests” section actually mean.
 Google Analytics defines them as:

 - Affinity Categories – “used to reach potential customers, to make them aware of your brand or product.
 These are users higher in the purchase funnel.”